-United will offer shares of Common Stock to members of the public who are residents of the State of Georgia and North Carolina, including United shareholders, who may subscribe for blocks of whole shares of Common Stock consisting of at least 100 shares (unless otherwise agreed to by United) by submitting a Subscription Agreement and making an appropriate payment to Union County Bank as escrow agent any time before the Offering Termination Date, subject to acceptance by United.
+United will offer shares of Common Stock to members of the public who are residents of the State of Georgia and North Carolina, who may subscribe for blocks of whole shares of Common Stock consisting of at least 100 shares (unless otherwise agreed to by United) by submitting a Subscription Agreement and delivering an appropriate payment to United Community Banks, Inc. with the check made payable to "Suntrust Bank, Atlanta, as Escrow Agent for United Community Banks, Inc." any time before the Offering Termination Date, subject to acceptance by United.
+If any checks are inadvertently sent to Carson Medlin, Carson Medlin will transmit those checks directly to the Escrow Agent by noon of the next business day after receipt.

-- (1) Complete the appropriate portions and sign the Subscription Agreement which is attached to this Prospectus as Exhibit A to subscribe for at least 100 shares of Common Stock; - (2) Make full payment of the aggregate purchase price for the shares subscribed in United States currency by check, bank draft or money order payable to United Community Banks, Inc.; and
+- (1) Complete the appropriate portions and sign the Subscription Agreement which is attached to this Prospectus as Exhibit A to subscribe for at least 100 shares of Common Stock; - (2) Make full payment of the aggregate purchase price for the shares subscribed in United States currency by check, bank draft or money order payable to SunTrust Bank, Atlanta as Escrow Agent for United Community Banks, Inc.; and

-(3) Deliver the Subscription Agreement together with full payment of the purchase price, to SunTrust Bank, 58 Edgewood Avenue, Room 200, Atlanta, Georgia 30303.
+(3) Deliver the Subscription Agreement together with full payment of the purchase price, to United Community Banks, Inc., P.O.
+Box 398, Blairsville, Georgia 30516, Attention: Lois Jones

 Subscriptions are not binding until accepted by United.
 United reserves the right to accept or reject subscriptions, in whole or in part, or to cancel the Offering, in its sole discretion.
-All subscription payments received by United for the first 25,000 shares subscribed will be deposited in an interestbearing escrow account at SunTrust and will be available to United once it accepts subscriptions for 25,000 shares.
-If subscription funds for 25,000 shares are not received by the Offering Termination Date, all proceeds will be returned promptly to investors, together with interest actually earned thereon. assurance can be given that subscription funds can or will be invested at the highest rate of return available or that any profits will be realized from the investment of subscription funds.
+All subscription payments received by United for the first 25,000 shares subscribed will be deposited in an interest-bearing escrow account at SunTrust Bank, Atlanta and will be available to United once it accepts subscriptions for 25,000 shares.
+If subscription funds for 25,000 shares are not received by the Offering Termination Date, all subscriptions fund will be returned promptly to investors.
 Once subscription funds for 25,000 shares have been received and placed in the escrow account, such proceeds and any interest earned thereon will be made available to United, as will the proceeds of any subsequent sales of shares.